 I will buy the next few pairs she needs on eBay.
-I have found some hardly worn pairs on there for a fraction of the cost.
+I have found some new shoes and hardly worn shoes on there for a fraction of the cost.
 Children grow so quickly that it just makes such great sense.
-We hardly get any wear out of the shoes, and if they are still in good condition, once I am finished with them I can sell them back on eBay too.
+We hardly get any wear out of the shoes, and if they are still in good condition, once I am finished with them I could even consider selling them back on eBay too.

 Do You Wear Your Full Wardrobe?

 And Second Hand September may be the perfect time to make a little money too from clothes that you will never wear.
 If you are anything like me, you probably only wear a fraction of the clothes in your closet.

 This year I have lost a bit of weight and have had a clear out.
 But there are still a lot of clothes in my wardrobe that I cannot get into, or that I don’t wear.